ABAYA12/SQL-Data-Analysis/Chapter-1-Introduction-to-SQL.md

-# Day 1: Introduction to SQL & Database Fundamentals
+# Chap 1: Introduction to SQL & Database Fundamentals

 *By Ishmael Abayateye*

 Welcome to your SQL journey!
 I'm excited to guide you through this practical adventure.
-By the end of today, you'll understand why SQL is one of the most valuable skills you can learn, and you'll have built your first working database.
+By the end of Chap 1, you'll understand why SQL is one of the most valuable skills you can learn, and you'll have built your first working database.

 ## What is SQL and Why Should You Care?